share-ready video preset

 Container names are not enough by themselves

-MP4, WebM, and MOV each hide codec and API differences, so the route keeps capability checks visible instead of flattening everything into one badge.
+MP4, WebM, and MOV each hide codec and API differences, so the page keeps capability checks visible instead of flattening everything into one badge.

 This product stays conservative on purpose